Would you Jump into the Clyde if they told you to?

 I was reminded of this common attempt of passing the buck, blaming it on the actions of others (one that I, of course, never perpetuated in my tender years!) following the Deputy Pensions Ombudsman’s recent determination on the complaint of Bridge Trustees against the previous trustees of the Pilkington’s Tiles pension scheme earlier this month.

 In their defence, the trustees claimed that they were only acting as advised by Capita and were not responsible for any mismanagement.
 However, just like an astute Glaswegian mother, the office of the Pensions Ombudsman didn’t buy the trustees’ excuse.

-Many of the legal commentaries I have read regarding this case seemed to be amplifying how risky it is to be a trustee, which is no doubt an appetiser for selling a legal solution via a trustee company limited by guarantee.
+Many of the legal commentaries I have read regarding this case seem to be amplifying how risky it is to be a trustee, which is no doubt an appetiser for selling a legal solution.

-It is no riskier now than ever for a lay trustee, the prescribed rules may be stricter but the underlying duty of care is no different and neither is the level of indemnity.
-If you are conversant with your scheme docs, have an appropriate understanding of pensions and trust law and take appropriate advice the protection is there.
-This is quite simply a trustee knowledge and understanding (TKU) issue.
+It is no riskier now than before for a lay trustee.
+The prescribed rules may be stricter but the underlying duty of care is no different and neither is the level of indemnity.
+If you are conversant with your scheme documents, have an appropriate understanding of pensions and trust law and take appropriate advice the protection is there.
+This is simply a trustee knowledge and understanding (TKU) issue.